 These days, people buy your products because they like them, but also because they identify with your brand.
 Think about your team: would you describe yourselves as fun and creative?
 Funky and quirky?
 Serious about your products?
 Whatever your point of view, zero in on a “voice” and use it to craft content on social media and anywhere you communicate with the public.
 People love to see what your team is really like, so take photos or videos on your phone that show what you’re up to: loading up the van with crowlers, cans, and kegs; sitting at your curbside to-go table waiting for customers; sanitizing the production area to maintain cleanliness; or (if you have one) showcase your mascot doing everyday things (check out this fun example from Saugatuck Brewing).

 Is your facility making hand sanitizer?
-Do you have heaps of toilet paper and paper towels in dry storage that you don’t need right now?
+Do you have heaps of masks (branded or otherwise)?
 Are there merch items you could give away?
-Include an item in each order on certain days or for a limited time.
-This will encourage sales and help customers get hard-to-find and desirable items.
+Include an item in each order on certain days or for a limited time (or after a certain spending threshold, like ordering a case or spending $50).
+This will encourage sales and help customers remember you after the beer is gone.
 You can also use this strategy to amp up brand interest and loyalty at grocery or beverage stores where you have displays — include stickers, bottle openers, or any other small promo item to give buyers a piece of your brand to hold onto even after they’ve consumed your product.
 And don’t forget to work with your retail partners to ensure you have the best display location and setup possible.